GothenburgBitFactory/bugwarrior/bugwarrior/README.rst

   # If log.file is specified, output will be redirected there.
 If it remains
   # unspecified, output is sent to sys.stderr
   #log.file = /var/log/bugwarrior.log

-  # The bitly username and api key are used to shorten URLs to the issues for your
-  # task list.
-If you leave these options commented out, then the full URLs
-  # will be used in your task list.
-  #bitly.api_user = YOUR_USERNAME
-  #bitly.api_key = YOUR_API_KEY

   # This is an experimental mode where bugwarrior will query all of your
   # online sources simultaneously.
 It works as far as I've tested it, so